-However, if you wish for this plant to flourish and reproduce, there are a few things you will need to know about its care.
+However, if you wish for this plant to flourish and reproduce, there are a few things you need to know about its care.
+For instance, these succulents require certain key nutrients to blossom, and the bees they attract to their bright side play a significant role in their pollination.

-Read on for a complete guide about caring for the Baby Sun Rose succulent plant and how to propagate it.
+Read on for a comprehensive guide on caring for the Baby Sun Rose succulent plant, how to propagate it, and how to maintain its vibrant blooms in top shape, no matter the season.

 Family: | Aizoaceae |